May 28, 1980: The day Jimmy Connors won over the Parisian crowd

 Caujolle would never really recover from the loss.
 A foot injury would rush his retirement from professional tennis in 1981.
 As a local player, he never fully understood the lack of support he received from the crowd on that fateful day.
 He would also not forgive Connors for his attitude.

 “He was a bully and a mean person”, he would claim, almost 30 years later.

 After working as a representative for the tennis brand Major in the 1980s, Caujolle would create an ATP event in his hometown of Marseille, known as the Open 13.
-The tournament, founded in 1993, is successful to this day and has seen many great champions lift the trophy, such as Boris Becker (in 1995 and Roger Federer (in 2003).
+The tournament, founded in 1993, is successful to this day and has seen many great champions lift the trophy, including Boris Becker (in 1995) and Roger Federer (in 2003).

-It would take Connors some time, but the Hall of Famer would manage to win Grand Slam tournaments and occupy the world No 1 ranking again.
+It would take Connors some time, but the Hall of Famer would manage to win Grand Slam tournaments and reclaim the world No 1 ranking again.
 Connors would claim three more Grand Slam titles: Wimbledon in 1982, and the US Open in 1982 and 1983.
-He would remain a top 10 player until April 1989, at the age of 37.
-The American finished his career with the all-time record of 109 ATP titles and finally retired tt the end of 1992.
+He would remain a top 10 player until April 1989 at the age of 37.
+The American finished his career with the all-time record of 109 ATP titles and finally retired at the end of 1992.